Lord Knight Captain Order, the proud head of her hallowed organization, slumps her head depressively into her arched and open palm.

 Chaos had no clue what she was going for, but he’s up for it—he’s up for most anything, really.

-By some unknown level of incredible chemistry, Chaos doesn’t even skip a beat to start squatting goofily opposite to her.
+By some unknown form of incredible chemistry, Chaos doesn’t even skip a beat to start squatting goofily opposite to her.

 The Overlord turns to the now shocked-stupid cult.